timtimellis/mft/README.md

 git clone https://github.com/mplpl/mft
 ```
 3) Open the mft project in Xcode, go to settings of the "mft" target, and verify that there are no errors on "Signing & Capabilities".
 If they are, check the configuration of your developer account.
 Repeat the check for the "mft ios" target
+4) Replace the libcrypto.xcframework and libssl.xcframework files in the project with your own built ones

-4) Close Xcode and open Terminal, go to mft folder, and call:
+5) Close Xcode and open Terminal, go to mft folder, and call:
 ```
 ./build.sh
 ```